FlaskSimpleAuth Recipes

 For details, see the relevant authorization section in the documentation.

-Use authorize="CLOSE" as a route parameter.
-This will trigger a 403 forbidden response.
+Use authorize="CLOSE" as a route parameter to trigger a 403 forbidden response.

 This can be added in a list of authorizations (authorize=[…, "CLOSE"]) and will supersede all other settings for this route.